erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 - Sequences that occur just upstream (towards the 5' end) of the coding region that encourage the production of the protein are called **promoters**.
 - Similar regions either downstream of the coding region or relatively far upstream are called **enhancers**.
-- Sequences that tend to prevent the production of a protein are called **repressors**.
+- Sequences that tend to prevent the production of a protein are called **silencers**.

 Cells need to turn entire suites of genes on and off in response to many different events, ranging from normal development to trying to repair damage to the cell.
 The control mechanisms are responsive to the level of a product already in the cell (for homeostatic control) as well as to a tremendous variety of extracellular signals.
 Perhaps the most amazing activities in gene regulation occur during development; not only are genes turned on and off with precise timing, but the control can extend to producing alternative splicings of the nascent primary transcripts (as is the case in the transition from fetal to normal hemoglobin).